Sponsor “Promote” Interests

 - Provide indemnities for performance and other bonds required by governmental agencies

 - Take responsibility for construction cost overruns

 The forms that promote interests can take, however, may vary.
 Generally the capital investors usually receive a “preferred return,” an annualized rate of return that distributions to them must attain before the sponsor participates in any promote compensation.
-(Realty Mogul has performed extensive research on “market” rates of preferred and promote return rates; you can view a recent analysis here .)

 The precise manner in which the preferred and the promote may be calculated, however, can vary by transaction.
 A few key points to review when analyzing a deal’s structure can include: